IamFake/qpd/README.md

 # Qpd: Qt Print Document library

-Qpd library allowing programmatically create simple documents and print to QPrinter (on real printer or to PDF files).
+Qpd library allow programmatically create simple documents and print to QPrinter (on real printer or to PDF files).

 Wide range of examples can be found in wrap.cpp file.